Staff

 Archaeologist | Field Director

-Jacob Roberts works in the Environmental Assessment Division.
+Jacob Roberts is part of our Field Director Team.
 Jacob earned his BA at Queen’s University in Classics and Geography.
 He holds an Applied Research archaeological license from the province of Ontario and has worked as a field archaeologist for 4 years.
 Outside of Ontario, he has excavated terrestrially and completed marine surveys in Western Europe.

 Paul Roschman